 When left alone, does your dog bark, howl, forget housetraining, dig up the carpet, or chew on the walls and door?
-He is not trying to make you afraid to ever leave him again, so don’t get angry and punish him.
+If your answer is yes, don’t get angry and punish him.
 Instead, try to figure out what is really going on.
 Is your dog actually panic-stricken and experiencing separation anxiety?
 Or is your dog just bored or in need of more training?

 The following questions will help you figure out if your dog has separation anxiety:

 Do unwanted behaviors occur ONLY when your dog is alone?

 If your dog has separation-related anxiety, disturbing behaviors always occur when the dog is alone and only then.
 So, for example, if your dog always chews the woodwork when alone and never chews the woodwork at other times, your dog may have separation anxiety.
 But if your dog chews woodwork whether or not anyone is around, perhaps more management or appropriate chew toys are the solution.

 Does your dog show signs of distress?

 In true separation anxiety, your dog will exhibit distress behaviors, such as howling, whining, barking, drooling, pacing, sweaty pads, loss of appetite, impulsive aggression, or depression.
 Distress in your dog may begin before you leave or right after you leave.
 Dogs with separation anxiety will typically be intensely upset during their first 20 to 45 minutes alone.
 If your dog starts frantically barking almost immediately after you leave, separation anxiety is a good bet.
 If your dog goes to a window and barks excitedly off and on at something outside, then that barking might be from boredom.

 Could a change in your dog’s life cause anxiety?